COSC499-CAPSTONE-GROUP/Team-GitHub-Exercise-1/README.md

 #### Overview

-By saying I'm _Finding min_ I'm inferring that I'm evaluating
+By saying I'm _Finding min_ I'm inferring that I'm evaluating which value is the minimum integer value from a given array that